PowerDNS/pdns/pdns/README-dnsdist.md

 This will dynamically block all hosts that exceeded 20 queries/s as measured over the past 10 seconds, and the dynamic block will last for 60 seconds.

-Arch and Fedora Core 23 are known to support this feature.
+This feature has been successfully tested on Arch Linux, Arch Linux ARM, Fedora Core 23 and Ubuntu Xenial.

 All functions and types
 -----------------------